How to remove background from a picture

 The background of an image, according to the Digital Photography School, “is vital in that it gives your photo context.”
 The way that your primary subject interacts with the background adds narrative to the image and helps strengthen its story.
 Among the most important design elements in composing a photo with the background are leading lines and subject positioning, patterns and textures, minimalism and avoiding clutter or unwanted items, and framing.

-Some of the most awe-inspiring and recognizable images ever taken, including “Lunch atop a Skyscraper” and “V-J Day in Times Square,” are awe-inspiring and recognizable in large part because of their backgrounds.
+Some of the most awe-inspiring and recognizable images ever taken, including “Lunch atop a Skyscraper,” as well as “V-J Day in Times Square” and “A Man on the Moon” are awe-inspiring and recognizable in large part because of their backgrounds.

 Victor Jorgensen’s famed 1945 picture, “V-J Day In Times Square,” portrays a triumphant US Navy sailor embracing and kissing a woman in New York City.
 The busy setting of Times Square lends an air of size and significance to a fleeting, intimate moment, with smiling and jubilant-looking Americans celebrating the end of the war with Japan in the background accentuating the mood and message of the image.